ibrahiem96/poke-readme-action/README.md

 <!--Pokemon Sprite-->
 ```

 `NOTE:` If you are using a repo other than your profile repo (for example ibrahiem96/ibrahiem96 is my profile repo), then you may need to add your own github token.
+Check the [action YAML](https://github.com/ibrahiem96/poke-readme-action/blob/main/action.yaml) for all available inputs.

 Then create a workflow that uses this action, example below: